4k4xs4pH1r3/offensive-security/Virtualization/virtualbox.md

 Reboot and Enjoy

-# Install virtualbox in Kali Linux
+# Install virtualbox in Kali Linux or Parrot Security

     su